Introduction

 Une fraise à bout sphérique a une pointe entièrement arrondie.
 It is more suitable for continuous 3D surface machining, curved forms, and sculpted parts.
 Its main advantage is smoother contact on complex curved surfaces.

-For a more detailed comparison of tip geometry, finishing performance, and application differences, lisez notre fraise à nez sphérique vs fraise à nez sphérique guide.
+For a more detailed comparison of tip geometry, finishing performance, et différences d'application, lisez notre fraise à nez sphérique vs fraise à nez sphérique guide.

 Lequel devriez-vous choisir?

-If you need stronger corners, des transitions plus douces, and better profile durability, a bull nose end mill is often the better choice.
-If the part requires a true sharp internal corner, a flat end mill is usually more suitable.
-If the job focuses on continuous 3D surfacing, a ball nose end mill is often the preferred option.
+A bull nose end mill is often the better choice when you need stronger corners, des transitions plus douces, and better profile durability.
+For parts that require a true sharp internal corner, a flat end mill is usually more suitable.
+When the job focuses on continuous 3D surfacing, a ball nose end mill is often the preferred option.

 Applications typiques